maxlanceund/equal-system/papers/uncertainty-subsumption-en.md

 Thus, this paper provides the physical foundation for *The Limit Theory of Meaning*: the boundary is not accidental, but a necessity of the direction of entropy increase.

+Thus, this paper provides the physical foundation for The Limit Theory of Meaning: the boundary is not accidental, but a necessity of the direction of entropy increase.

+However, this derivation, in completing its own construction, unavoidably touches upon a boundary question it cannot resolve: if all certainty is borrowed, then who or what executed the first borrowing—the operation by which the universe borrowed the first certainty from uncertainty at t = 0?
+Who is that initial observer?

+This paper has no answer to this question.

+The answer lies outside the range of this framework.
+I cannot determine whether it exists, what it is, or even whether the designation "it" is itself legitimate.
+Any attempt to answer would immediately borrow a certainty, turning the answer into an identifiable object—and thus falling into the very cycle this theory describes.

+Therefore, I do not answer this question.
+Not because it is "unknowable"—that itself would be a certainty claim, and I have no intention of locking it.
+But because I simply do not have an answer.
+I leave it beyond the boundary: undefined, unlocked, unreturned.

+"Uncertainty Subsumption" completes its final operation here: it describes the full cycle of certainty's production, locking, and return—and then, at the boundary, recognizes itself as one more borrowed certainty.
+This paper itself is a loan.
+It will eventually be forgotten, reclaimed by entropy, subsumed by uncertainty.
+But within its finite interval, it accurately described the structure in which it found itself.

+What can be said has been said.
+The rest is left to silence.

 ---

 Certainty is borrowed.
 Uncertainty is where it is returned.
 The observer stands between the two—neither outside nor inside, but confirming that the entire process is occurring.